Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Autoregressive Likelihood Models

 \subsubsection{Multiscale Architectures}

-Even with a linear autoregressive model, scaling to high-resolution images grows quadratically with resolution.
-By using a multi-scale architecture that makes local independence assumptions, it is possible to reduce the complexity to $O(\ln N)$ for $N$ pixels, allowing scaling to high resolutions \cite{reed2017parallel}.
-By cleverly imposing a partitioning on the spatial dimensions, it is possible to build a multi-scale architecture without making independence assumptions; while this reduces the memory required, sampling times are still slow \cite{menick2019generating}.
+Even with a linear autoregressive model, $O(N)$ for $N$ pixels, scaling to high-resolution images grows quadratically with resolution.
+One multi-scale approach reduces this complexity to $O(\ln N)$ by successively upscaling images, making the assumption that when upscaling, each pixel is dependent only on its adjacent area and the previous resolution image, allowing scaling to high resolutions \cite{reed2017parallel}.
+To avoid making independence assumptions, \cite{menick2019generating} partition images in an interleaving pattern so that sub-images are the same size and capture global structure.
+Sub-images are generated autoregressively pixel-wise and are conditioned on previously generated sub-images; while this reduces the memory required, sampling times are still slow.